somacdivad/grinpy/README.md

 ### How do I use it?
 Full documentation is available at [https://grinpy.rtfd.io](https://grinpy.rtfd.io).

-You can install Grinpy from the command line with `pip`:
+You can install GrinPy from the command line with `pip`:

 ```
 pip install grinpy